 TIP: Whether you’re hiring for a project coordinator or project manager role, it’s wise to include a salary range in your job description.
 A study by Glassdoor found that money was the most important factor for 67% of job seekers.

 Think you’ve chosen which role your team needs most but have to convince your higher-ups?
-One of the best ways to develop a business case for hiring a project manager vs. project coordinator is to collect accurate data on how your team is performing now and demonstrate the gaps that could be filled by a new member.
-Implementing smart software can help so long as the platform you choose has robust reporting capabilities and, ideally, time tracking.
+One of the best ways to know whether you truly need a project manager vs. project coordinator is to collect accurate data on how your team is performing now and demonstrate the gaps that could be filled by a new member.